ACTION ALERT: Pledge to uphold a child’s right to survival, protection, and education.

 Jason Boyd

-As KIND’s Senior Director, Policy, Jason Boyd oversees policy initiatives to advance the rights of unaccompanied children in the U.S. immigration system.
+As KIND’s Vice President, U.S. Federal Policy, Jason Boyd oversees policy initiatives to advance the rights of unaccompanied children in the U.S. immigration system.
 Throughout his career, he has worked to strengthen protections for vulnerable immigrant populations.
 Before joining KIND, Jason was Policy Counsel for the American Immigration Lawyers Association, where he advocated for a more humane legal immigration process and fairer treatment of asylum seekers.
 He previously served as an Immigration Law Analyst at the CIS Ombudsman’s Office, helping develop recommendations to enhance the reach and efficiency of the Central American Minors Refugee/Parole program.
 He also worked as an Asylum Officer at U.S. Citizenship and Immigration Services, adjudicating the asylum applications of numerous unaccompanied children who had fled persecution in Central America.
 In 2017, Jason detailed as Minority Counsel to the U.S. House Subcommittee on Immigration and Border Security.
 He earned his B.A. from the University of North Carolina and his J.D. with honors from the George Washington University Law School.

 Cory Shindel